 No. The Assessment measures the writing skills that you have developed over many years.
 It requires no specific study.
 However, we do recommend that students apply the knowledge and skills they may have learned about essay writing thus far to their assessment.

 If you have written the WRIT assessment before, please contact the School of Language and Liberal Studies for advice on how your previous assessment affects your current program.
 Contact information is available on the WRIT Contacts page.

 If you choose to write the assessment, it must be done before the start of classes.

 This assessment will not affect your acceptance into the program.

 The assessment session is 50 mins.

-Choose one (1) date only to sit the WRIT assessment.
+Choose one (1) date only to write the WRIT assessment.

 The earlier you write the assessment, the faster we can process your results.

 - Check that your program is listed on the Program Page on the WRIT Programs Page.